-Last week I blogged about creating a rapid eLearning course mockup using a free storyboard to get stakeholder feedback early in the development process.
+Last week I wrote about creating a rapid eLearning course prototype to get stakeholder feedback early in the development process.
 This week, I want to talk about how you can create and use character interaction templates to build out mini-scenarios.

 Here’s a quick overview video that explains the basics of the character interactions.
 I have 2 more videos below that detail how you can customize the template or build your own.